 The Adidas Cloudfoam Pure 2.0 and Feethit Slip On represent the minimalist approach at 22 millimeters and 24 millimeters, respectively.
 While these shoes felt more nimble and lightweight during testing, our testers noticed worse foot fatigue during longer walks on hard surfaces.
 However, they proved ideal for indoor use and shorter walking sessions.

-The Adidas Cloudfoam Pure 2.0 (left) has a minimal heel stack height, while the Dankso Professional (right) has a large height.
+The Adidas Cloudfoam Pure 2.0 (first) has a minimal heel stack height, while the Dankso Professional (second) has a large height.

 Heel-to-Toe Drop